Corvia/django-tenant-users/docs/pages/using.rst

 Delete Tenants
 ~~~~~~~~~~~~~~

-The proper way to delete a user in ``django-tenant-users`` is to use the manager method:
+The proper way to delete a tenant is to use the manager method:

 .. code-block:: python